brainrake/glossary/rip.md

 [TODO] [see](https://medium.com/@cscalfani/goodbye-object-oriented-programming-a59cda4c0e53#.m7x1zvrc2)

 **What to use instead:** **functional programming** with algebraic data types, polymorphic records, immutable data, pure functions, and reuse through composition of functions and interfaces.

+### Decorators, Macros, Templates, Code Generation

+These "advanced" programming features go above and beyond the normal programming experience to achieve fancy concepts such as "generic programming" and "metaprogramming", usually by circumventing the language itself.

+**Why we thought they're good:**
+- generic programming, metaprogramming, DSLs

+**Why they're bad:**
+- decorators/annotations/properties modify a method or class by adding pre- or postconditions and in other ways; higher order functions can do all that without introducing an extra language feature or overhead
+- "hygienic" macros (those that don't accidentally override the variable names in your functions and change their meaning) are notoriously hard to implement
+- macros in general are very hard to impossible to implement in a type safe manner
+- templates, code generation, and often macros work at the source code level, turning your language (and not even that, since there is usually a separate macro language) into a glorified text processor and throwing the type system out the window in the process
+- given the "flexibility" (i.e. lack of structure and meaning) of the above techniques, the compiler and language tools can do little to help with what you're trying to achieve; error messages are nonsensical and require deep familiarity with the techniques, implementation details, and attempted way of use of the techniques in question to have any hope of debugging them, breaking abstraction and reuse

+**What to use instead:**
+- higher order functions
+- interfaces
+- dependent types
+- type providers
+- Domain Specific Languages
+- error reflection
+- idiom brackets
+- if this stuff is too far out, just stick with "normal" (non-meta) programming

 ### Testing